empoche/app-catalog/README.md

 ## App-Catalog

-Collection of process and application information for Linux, MacOS and Unix.
+Collection of process and application information for Linux, MacOS and Windows.

 Identify applications and categories based on their executable name.